Guide

 • Not formed by splitting up or reconstructing an existing business

-• Your business is headquartered in India
+• Headquartered in India

 Source: Startup India Definition, DPIIT Notification 2019